sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

 const maybeFoundElement = array.find((i) => i === undefined)
 ```

 If we assumed arbitrary value for the `array` variable, does `maybeFoundElement === undefined` mean the element was not found or that we found an element with value `undefined`?
 Unfortunately, we can't say for sure.
 It would be super nice to have a special value that would be used only for representing a missing value.
-We, don't have such a value by default, but what we can do is to wrap result of computations where the value might be missing in a **tagged** object a use the tag do distinguish actual or missing value.
+We, don't have such a value by default, but what we can do is to wrap the result of computations where the value might be missing in a *tagged* object a use the tag to distinguish actual value from the missing one.

 ## `Option` type